-When checking out home refinance companies, remember that rates and fees will vary from lender to lender.
-Don't just look at the rates - that could be an apples-to-oranges comparison if you don't consider fees as well.
-Do your homework and check out at least three lenders, preferably more.
-See the "Getting the best refinance rates" section above for more on comparing rate offers from different lenders.
+When comparing home refinance rates, remember that rates and fees differ from lender to lender, so you're not always making an apples-to-oranges comparison on rates.
+See the "Home refinance rates" section above for more on comparing rate offers from different lenders.

-Once you've chosen a lender you'll need to submit a mortgage application, much as you did when you bought the home.
+Once you've chosen a lender you'll need to submit a loan application, much as you did when you bought the home.
 These days, you can often do this online.
 You'll likely have to pay an application fee, usually $100-$300, to get the process started.
 You shouldn't have to pay any further fees until the closing itself.

 At closing, you'll need to bring a check to cover the closing costs, unless you're having them financed as part of the loan.
 Closing costs are typically 2-6 percent of the loan amount, with costs in the higher end of the range associated with buying multiple discount points.

-The loan refinance closing is normally held at your lender's offices.
+The refinance closing is normally held at your lender's offices.
 If refinancing with an online lender, a local office is not required – the closing may be held at the office of a local title agency or attorney.

-Qualifying to refinance a home loan
+Qualifying to refinance

 - Qualification guidelines to refinance a home loan are pretty much the same as they are for a mortgage to buy a home.
 Credit and income requirements are practically identical and the home must still appraise for enough to support the loan.
 Your home equity replaces the down payment you'd make when purchasing.

 - Credit score requirements vary from lender to lender but have loosened considerably in recent years.
-It's now often possible to do a home loan refinance with bad credit; many lenders will approve refinancing for borrowers with scores of 620 or lower.
+It's now often possible to do a home refinance with bad credit; many lenders will approve refinancing for borrowers with scores of 620 or lower.
 Some lenders will approve refinancing into an FHA loan for those with credit scores in the mid-500s.

 - On income, your new mortgage payments, including taxes and insurance, should not exceed 28 percent of your monthly income, and total debt payments should be no higher than 41 percent.
 Lenders may go above these limits for borrowers with excellent credit, however.